Thank you to everyone who attended MS Summer Camp for the 2016 season! Planning is underway for 2017 so please stay tuned for more information!

 What kinds of things can you do at the camp?

-The MS Summer Camp includes choices that suit every camper’s interests – from sports, nature study, performing arts to more traditional recreational activities like canoeing and swimming.
+MS Family Camp includes choices that suit every camper’s interests – from sports, nature study, performing arts to more traditional recreational activities like canoeing and swimming.

 How much does it cost to go to the camp?